mhjort/trombi/README.md

 ### Basic example

 This will make 100 simultaneous http get requests (using http-kit library) to localhost server.
-Single request is considered to be ok if the response http status code is 200.
+A single request is considered to be ok if the response http status code is 200.

 ```clojure